ncperry/Apodimark/internal/design.md

 ```
 The second line will be inserted into the previous, existing Quote node

-The logic for how to create the block abstract syntax tree is located in `BlockAST.swift`.
+The logic for how to create the block abstract syntax tree is located in `BlockParsing.swift`.

 ## Inline Parsing